 I am motivated by research that has the potential to directly inform policy and practice.
 Improving our understanding of how programs work, how practitioners engage with clients, and how people experience and navigate poverty helps bring us closer to solving urban poverty and inequality.

-Martha Galvez is a research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute.
+Martha Galvez is a senior research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute.
 Her expertise is in housing and homelessness policy, with a focus on examining how interventions aimed at improving housing stability and choice for low-income families are implemented, and how they affect individuals, families, and neighborhoods.
 Galvez’s current projects include studies on housing stability, child welfare, and neighborhood mobility outcomes for low-income families who receive housing choice vouchers, and a study examining the role of race/ethnicity in housing and neighborhood location decisions.
 She is also interested in improving access to and use of integrated housing and social service data in order to understand the characteristics of families living in subsidized housing and the housing and service needs of vulnerable households.
 She has experience in mixed-methods research and has designed and managed studies involving collection and analysis of complex administrative, survey, and qualitative data.

 Galvez earned her BA in sociology from Wesleyan University and a master’s degree in urban planning and doctoral degree in public policy/administration from the Robert F. Wagner Graduate School at New York University.